b1f6c1c4/no-evil-eol-newline/README.md

 A temporal fix for [Atom issue 7787](https://github.com/atom/atom/issues/7787).
 More precisely,
 - If a file ends with a `\n`, then the line number of the 'new line' is hidden (by css), just like what vim does.
-- If a file doesn't end with a `\n`, then the line number is shown in bright color, indicating you should append a `\n`.
+- If a file doesn't end with a `\n`, then the line number is shown in a bright color, indicating a missing `\n`.
 - Files that use `\r\n` as EOL simply work perfectly.

 **Attention:**
 This package only deals with how things **appear**: it **never** modify any bit of your file content.
 Thus, this package:
-  - Compatible with `whitespace`, `editorconfig`, and other packages.
+  - Is compatible with `whitespace`, `editorconfig`, and other packages.
   - Works consistently on Linux, macOS, and Windows.

 # Contributing